-ReadyBoost is a special disk cache service in Windows Vista, 7 and 8 that uses fast removable devices, such as USB flash drives, Secure Digital and CompactFlash cards for speeding up smaller random disk reads.
+ReadyBoost is a special disk cache service in Windows Vista, 7, 8 and 8.1 that uses fast removable devices, such as USB flash drives, Secure Digital and CompactFlash cards for speeding up smaller random disk reads.
 This can significantly improve Windows performance when many random small files are read frequently or when computer does not have sufficient amount of RAM (Random Access Memory).
-Traditional hard disks (not including SSD-s) are often up to 80 times slower than removable devices in reading random small files.
+Traditional hard disks (not SSD-s) are often up to 80 times slower than removable devices in reading random small files.
 That's why you cannot use external hard disks for ReadyBoost - no real performance gain is possible.

 You can convert FAT/FAT32 drives to NTFS file system without losing any data if you want to use ReadyBoost cache larger than 2 or 4 gigabytes.
 Read the Disk Management in Windows article for detailed instructions.

 While Windows Vista supports only one ReadyBoost drive at a time, Windows 7 and later allow combining up to 8 different removable devices.
 Therefore, in 64-bit Windows you can create ReadyBoost cache of up to 8 x 32 GB, or 256 GB in total size.

 You need a USB stick or memory card that has at least 250 megabytes of disk space (one to three times the amount of RAM is recommended), access time under 1 millisecond, random read speed at least 2.5 megabytes/second and random write speed at least 1.75 megabytes/second.

 Windows Vista, 7, 8 and 8.1 always check the speed of removable devices automatically, so you do not need to run these tests yourself.